 Mortgages & Financing

 When considering homeownership, financing is a large part of the process.
-Your interest rate (current rates; rates over time), monthly HOA/condo fees, mortgage insurance, taxes, & # of years to pay your mortgage are some common factors, though there are exclusions in each case (i.e. some can buy in cash & also get their taxes waived).
+If you're buying in cash, most of the below won't apply to you.
+Your interest rate (current rates; daily rates from the past past month M-F; rates over the long term), monthly HOA/condo fees, mortgage insurance, taxes, & # of years to pay your mortgage are some common factors, though there are exclusions in each case (i.e. some can buy in cash & also get their taxes waived).
 Here you'll find information on determining your price range, what savings, credit, time in a job field that you need, and loan options to consider.

 For the only preapprovals that I'm aware of that do not involve a hard credit inquiry (which has a negative impact on your credit score), click here for US Bank or here for Lower.
 Be advised that you will likely be contacted by them after doing the preapproval, and one way to get them to not contact you, if you would prefer a local lender, is by saying that you are leaning towards a local lender (which I would often recommend), and to please take you off their list.

 What's my price range?